MNLierman/Tech-Research-Notes-and-Solutions/Windows/Fix-SPP-Services-Software-Protection-Platform.md

 *   **Dynamically Turning Off and On Rules Engine and Actions Module: _(early preview teaser)_**

-    It may be necessary in certain situations that we got a step further and create a dynamic Task Scheduler profile which follows our own custom set of rules to turn off and on the Actions module and RulesEngine.
-After a certain period of time has elapsed, SPPSvc and certain modules can be turned off until our next scheduled check-in. *Note: This step will be detailed in a future update to this guide.
+    It may be necessary in certain situations that we go a step further and create a dynamic Task Scheduler profile which follows our own custom set of rules to turn on and off SPP modules, such as the Actions module and RulesEngine.
+After a certain period of time has elapsed, SPPSvc and certain modules can then be turned off until our next scheduled check-in. *Note: This step will be detailed in a future update to this guide.
 Check back soon!*

     Please note that this page is currently a work in progress.
 Additional information and troubleshooting tips will be added as they become available.